 developed and built in 1984 by Audiotel Ltd. in Corby (UK),

 Scanlock Mark VB.
 It is based on the same

 design but features a wider frequency range and simplified controls.

-Furthermore it had a digital readout and a LED-based field strength meter.
+Furthermore it has a digital readout and a LED-based field strength meter.

-The design was based on the original Scanlock,
+The design is based on the harmonics receiver,

 The unit is housed in a metal case and